Women candidates and their campaigns: the latest info, trends and historical context.

 As a nationally recognized expert on women’s participation in politics, Carroll has been quoted in the New York Times, Washington Post, Chicago Tribune, Christian Science Monitor, Los Angeles Times, USA Today, U.S. News and World Report, Business Week, Time, and various other print media.
 Her televison appearances include: CNN; "Nightline” on ABC; "Up to the Minute” on CBS; WNYC public television in New York; WNJN public television in New Jersey; WCBS News in New York; and WNBC’s "Today in New York Weekend Edition."
 She has been interviewed for numerous radio programs, including "All Things Considered," "Morning Edition," and "Marketplace" on National Public Radio.

 Carroll has a long history of involvement with the American Civil Liberties Union (ACLU), having served as a member of the board of trustees of the ACLU-NJ for 15 years and as a delegate to two national ACLU conventions.
-She also serves on the board of her local Girl Scout council.
+She also served on the board of her local Girl Scout council.
 She received the Mary Philbrook Award for achievements and contributions to advancing women’s equality from the Women’s Political Caucus of New Jersey and the Georgina Smith Award for Creative and Distinguished Leadership from the Rutgers University Chapter of the American Association of University Professors (AAUP).

 Carroll received her M.A. and Ph.D. in political science from Indiana University and her B.A. in history from Miami University in Ohio.
 She taught at George Washington University before coming to Rutgers in 1981.